LLNL/axom/src/docs/sphinx/quickstart_guide/the_code.rst

 Getting the Code
 --------------------------------

 Access to our repository and Atlassian tools requires membership in the LC group ``toolkit``.
-If you're not in the group, please send email to 'asctoolkit-dev@llnl.gov' and request to be added.
+If you're not in the group, please send email to 'axom-dev@llnl.gov' and request to be added.

 SSH keys
 ^^^^^^^^^